justinmanley/www.justinmanley.work/projects/lifestory/version/1/index.md

 As a child, she had shared all her discoveries with me, and even as I lost track of the specifics, I cheered her accomplishments.
 As Mariam withdrew and became private in the way of teenagers, I knew only from catching glimpses of gliders on the computer screen that she was still exploring Life.
 In college, she told me occasionally about things she had found.
 Then, nothing.

-[comment]: # TODO: Add glider synthesis of Schick Engine here.
-Or maybe below where Mariam talks about masturbation.

 At Mariam’s the day before, flipping through the box of floppy disks, I had found a videocassette at the back of the box.
 The videocassette was labeled “Mariam / Life rant.”
 I had added it to the box of Mariam’s things I was bringing home with me.

 It was one of those old 8mm cassettes, so it wouldn’t fit in my VHS player.
 After an hour of searching, I found my old Sony Video8 recorder, slid the cassette in, and pressed play.

 The video shows a baby sitting on a carpet playing with blocks.
 Off camera, two women are talking.
 One woman — from the quality of the sound, I guess she is the person holding the camera — exclaims: “Ooh!
 We should do it like an interview.
 Suppose you’re on television, and I’m interviewing you.”

+<pattern-anchor src=./patterns/two-figures-side-by-side.rle></pattern-anchor>

 The camera swings away from the baby and Mariam appears.
 My breath caught.
 In the video, she is kneeling on the carpet, fingering one of the baby’s colored blocks.
-She looks so young and full of life, not grey and emaciated as she had become in the final months of her cancer.
+She looks so young and full of life, not grey and gaunt as she had become in the final months of her cancer.
 I guessed she was in her mid-twenties, a few years out of college.
 It was good to remember her like this.

 The voice behind the camera says, “So, Mariam, tell me why you’re over the Game of Life.”

 Mariam looks uncomfortable.
 Watching, I imagined she did not expect to have the video camera turned on her and did not appreciate it.
 For a second, I wondered if she would refuse.
 But then she shakes her hair defiantly and looks at the camera.

 “I’m tired of feeling like I don’t belong.
 Remember LIFELINE, that newsletter for Life enthusiasts?
 Did you ever seen any woman’s name anywhere in LIFELINE?
 The whole thing is so male.
 I mean, think about it.
 This obsession with finding glider syntheses for all common patterns.
 It’s mathematical masturbation.
 A bunch of dudes jerking off together as though putting enough sperm in one place might spontaneously create a baby without the inconvenience of female involvement.
 It’s sort of pathetic, isn’t it?”

+<pattern-anchor src=./patterns/schick-engine.rle></pattern-anchor>

 The other voice protests in mock horror: “Mariam!
 In front of David!”